Skip to content

 Every jeweler generates scrap — wire offcuts, sheet metal trimmings, failed castings, filing dust.
 For base metals, this is just waste.
 For precious metals, it's money.

-Silver scrap currently refines at roughly 85-90% of spot price.
-Gold scrap, depending on karat and refiner, returns 90-97%.
+Silver scrap typically refines well below spot price; gold scrap returns more (refiner rates vary widely — always check before sending material).
 If you're sweeping your bench scraps into the trash, you're literally throwing away cash.

 Track your scrap in a separate inventory bucket.
 Weigh it periodically.
 When it accumulates to a refiner's minimum (usually 1-5 troy ounces for silver, any quantity for gold), send it out.
 The return won't be huge — maybe $30-50 per quarter for a silver-focused jeweler — but it's a real offset against material costs.